Email FacebookTwitterMenu burgerClose thin

 Which Dependents Are Eligible for the Child Tax Credit?

-1. Age Test: The child was under age 17 at the end of the tax year.
+1. Age test: The child was under age 17 at the end of the tax year.
 The CTC is increased for children under age 6.

-2. Relationship Test: The child is your daughter, son, stepchild, foster child, adopted child, brother, sister, stepbrother, stepsister, half-sister or half-brother.
+2. Relationship test: The child is your daughter, son, stepchild, foster child, adopted child, brother, sister, stepbrother, stepsister, half-sister or half-brother.
 The child can also be the direct descendant of any of those just mentioned (your grandchild, niece or nephew).

-3. Support Test: The child did not provide more than half of their own support for the tax year.
+3. Support test: The child did not provide more than half of their own support for the tax year.
 The child also cannot file a joint return that year.

-4. Dependent Test: The child must be claimed as your dependent on your federal tax return.
+4. Dependent test: The child must be claimed as your dependent on your federal tax return.

-5. Citizen and Resident Test: The child has to be a U.S. citizen, a U.S. national or a U.S. resident alien.
+5. Citizen and resident test: The child has to be a U.S. citizen, a U.S. national or a U.S. resident alien.
 The child must also have a Social Security number.

-6. Residency Test: The child must have lived with you for more than half of the tax year.
+6. Residency test: The child must have lived with you for more than half of the tax year.

-7. Income Test: This is the same requirements as the ones listed earlier.
+7. Income test: This is the same requirements as the ones listed earlier.
 In short, the CTC begins phasing out for families with income above $200,000 (single filers) or $400,000 (joint filers).

 How to Claim and Track Your Child Tax Credit

-Here’s what you need to know about claiming your credit.
 Eligible filers can claim the CTC on Form 1040, line 12a, or on Form 1040NR, line 49.
 To help you determine exactly how much of the credit you qualify for, you can use the Child Tax Credit and Credit for Other Dependents Worksheet provided by the Internal Revenue Service.
 If you need to file a return for a year before 2018, you can only claim the credit on Forms 1040, 1040A or 1040NR.

 Eligible recipients who did not receive the right amount or nothing at all should verify their information on the IRS Child Tax Credit Update Portal.
 For cases where the portal shows that payment has already been disbursed but not received, a trace or inquiry to locate funds can be filed by mailing or faxing Form 3911 to the agency.